Suffering from the winter blues?

 Daylighting the interior space of all buildings is now an important consideration for architectural design.
 Studies have shown that increased daylighting improves worker productivity, provides for faster patient recovery, and improves students’ grades.
 Additional benefits of daylighting include keeping our biological clocks in order and relieving stress.
 These benefits have long been recognized in Europe, where minimum amounts of daylighting are now regulated.

-If you are interested in bringing natural light into your home, why not give us a call at Solatube Scotland to find out whether a Solatube sun pipe can help you.
+If you are interested in bringing natural light into your home, why not give us a call at Solatube Scotland to find out whether a Solatube sun tunnel can help you.
 Typically, a fully installed system might cost anywhere between £900 - £1,200; that’s supplied, professionally installed and includes the VAT

 For more information and pricing, email email@example.com or call us on 07778 283427.